supremeimposter/My-Vault/GATE/Digital-Logic/Number Systems/Overflow of Signed and Unsigned Numbers.md

 ## Addition of Signed Numbers

-- With two operands of **opposite signs** within the range, overflow never occurs on adding signed numbers, assuming the operands are within the range.
+- With two operands of **opposite signs**, overflow never occurs on adding signed numbers, assuming the operands are within the range.
 This case is true for addition of all the representations of signed numbers.

 ### Signed Magnitude Representation